|Evening Jazz and Riverboat Cruise||Taste the Big Easy New Orleans Cuisine||Ghost Hunters Tour|

 PLEASE NOTE: We apologize, but at this time we cannot substitute food to support dietary restrictions or lifestyles including (but not limited to): vegetarian, vegan or gluten-free options.

-Food tour attendees should meet in the lobby of the JW Marriott Hotel.
+5:15 PM – Meet in the lobby of the JW Marriott Hotel, 614 Canal St.

 $120.00 per person